vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Example charge flows

-Scenario: Everything goes as it should: The user has money, and the charge is successful:
+Scenario: Everything goes as it should: The user has money, and the charge is successful on the `due` date:
 `PENDING` -> `DUE` -> `PROCESSING` (just for the one due day)-> `CHARGED`

 Scenario: The user does not have funds and `retryDays = 0`: